wizeline/wize-docs/interview-process/engineers/questions/reverseString.md

 ```

 Including edge/corner cases:
+(Bonus points if they ask what it should do in these cases [requirements gathering])
 ```
-null => null (or language equivalent) undefined => undefined (or ''.
-Bonus points if they ask what it should do in these cases [requirements gathering])
+null => null (or language equivalent) undefined => undefined

 // Non-strings in weakly-typed languages.
 They don't need to support these immediately, a defensive check
 // in the function before solving is enough, give credit if they include it or if they add it when
 // asked about testing.
 [] => ?
 {} => ?
 123 => ?

 // Non-ascii characters:
 'Abc🌎' => '🌎cbA'
 // Very large inputs - an extension to the original answer.